vitejs/vite-plugin-react-pages/packages/create-project/template-app/README.md

-# vite-plugin-react-pages app starter
+## vite-pages app starter

-This is a starter project for [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages).
+This is a demo project for [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages).
 This project demonstrate how to develop a React app using [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) as framework.

-## How to use
+# How to use

-1. `yarn install`
+`npm install` or `yarn`

-2. `npm run dev` and play with the local dev envirenment.
+`npm run dev` You can now play with the local develop envirenment.

+Edit `pages/page1$.tsx` or other souce files, the playground will inflect your change instantly.

-3. `npm run build`.
+`npm run build` The app are built and served.

-4. `npm run ssr`.
-You can [disable javascript in your browser](https://developers.google.com/web/tools/chrome-devtools/javascript/disable), to verify if it can still render.
+---

+Checkout [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages) for more info.